OBF/obf-docs/.github/ISSUE_TEMPLATE/new-event-fellowship-round.md

 - [ ] Communicate the final decision based on review comments and the board's suggestion
 - [ ] Email both the awarded and declined application - provide feedback where possible (email drafts in the shared folder)
 - [ ] Help awardees to answer any questions they may have regarding the fellowship - refer to the (Travel_fellowships.md)[./Travel_fellowships.md] document for consistency
+- [ ] And entry to the budget spreadsheet including any award cap

 **After an awardee finishes their event**